 Getting inundated with a number of questions at one time can be a frustrating experience for even the most calm and collected employee, which is why it's so important to focus on prioritizing workflow.
 With email, this can turn into a confusing process rather quickly, inevitably leading to tickets getting lost, ignored or otherwise left to dwindle.
 With issue tracking software, on the other hand, you can prioritize your workflow so that the most time-sensitive cases are handled first, dropping cases that can wait to the bottom of the queue.

 Regardless of how well-versed your employees are on the products/services your company provides, referring to documentation is almost always necessary in order to best answer a customer's question.
-Customer tracking software keeps all the knowledge a staff member might need to refer to in one central location, which can make finding answers fast.
+Knowledge management software keeps all the knowledge a staff member might need to refer to in one central location, which can make finding answers fast.
 This knowledge base is especially helpful for new employees who might still be learning about your business, and to say it can save time would be a dramatic understatement.

 For businesses that have a number of different departments, case segmentation can be immensely helpful.
 After all, your marketing department would probably not address a question meant for the IT department, so why should they both be located in the same spot?
 Issue tracking software allows for top-level cases to be opened, but they can also be delegated to specific spaces within the community.
 This way, departments only deal with tickets that apply specifically to them, rather than having to sift through cases that are meant for others to address.